WebDeveloper37/WebDeveloper37/README.md

 What `
 ` does is to collaborate on enterprise solutions and to help people in order to find solutions, make consultants, and solve problems regarding the idea they have.

-Feel free to contact `dmitriy-mishachenko` via [eMail](mailto:werityouri@gmail.com?Subject=Hello%20JS!) or [Skype](https://join.skype.com/invite/) who is always ready to make your professional dreams a reality.
+Feel free to contact `WebDeveloper37` via [eMail](mailto:werityouri@gmail.com?Subject=Hello%20JS!) or [Skype](https://join.skype.com/invite/) who is always ready to make your professional dreams a reality.